wavemotion-dave/A8DS/readme.txt

 larger programs.
 This is, essentially, the same as a 130XE machine.
 XEGS-DS goes beyond the normal XL/XE 128K machine and provides two alternative
-configurations: the XE 320K (RAMBO) for a few large games and demos and an older Atari 800 48K machine for backwards compatibility with some older games.
+configurations: the XE 320K (RAMBO) for a few large games and demos and an older Atari 800 48K machine for backwards compatibility with some older games that don't play nice with a more "modern" XL/XE setup.

 The emulator comes "equipped" with the ability to run executable images or disk images which are the two most popular types.
 It does not support cart types